qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

+## Optimisations with TradeDelay=1 :
+### - Premium Filter
+- Premium should be greater than some percent of the equity.
+- Percent range - 0.1% - 1% with a step of 0.1%
+### - Position Sizing - Min Premium, No of Shares

+### - Leverage - 1x to 5x

 # PSAR on the Underlying equity -
 - This backtest was originally performed on the underlying equity, where the equity was bought and sold depending on the PSAR.